Lewis M. Steel: Early life and education

-National Association for the Advancement of Colored People
+Career

-After law school Steel volunteered to work for the NAACP legal staff and then was hired by NAACP general counsel Robert L. Carter, who won 21 race related cases in the U.S. Supreme Court including Brown v.
-Board of Education (1954).
-While Brown repudiated the racial doctrine of separate but equal established in Plessy v.
-Ferguson (1896), the South and the North resisted integration and the courts required civil rights attorneys to demonstrate that the segregation in place was intentional.
+Steel volunteered to work for the NAACP legal staff and then was hired by NAACP general counsel Robert L. Carter.
 In his trials, Steel helped develop Carter's legal theory that used psychological evidence to show that school segregation, whether intentional or not, severely damaged Black children, in cases in Cincinnati, Ohio and Kokomo, Indiana.
 Steel also used that theory and type of evidence in winning a case against Governor James A. Rhodes of Ohio that required public projects using union construction workers to include blacks.

-On Oct.
-13, 1968 the New York Times Magazine published the controversial article he wrote, "Nine Men in Black Who Think White" which argued that "historically, the Supreme Court has been the enemy of the American black man."
+On October 13, 1968 the New York Times Magazine published a controversial article Steel wrote, "Nine Men in Black Who Think White" which argued that "historically, the Supreme Court has been the enemy of the American black man."
 Steel contended that, after Brown, the Court slowly retreated on numerous racial issues, leaving most Southern school segregation in place, declining to take on northern racial segregation, allowing injunctions preventing peaceful racial demonstrations and ignoring the misuse of urban renewal federal funds which were supposed to rebuild cities but were used instead to construct highways isolating Blacks.
 On the day of publication, the NAACP board of directors, in a split vote, with Executive Director Roy Wilkins recommending termination, Steel was subsequently fired.
 In response, Carter, who lauded Steel's work as well as his article, resigned in protest along with his entire legal staff and stated that he believed that the NAACP board had fired Steel because it felt the legal department was taking on cases that were too controversial.